 It will be really helpful if you share their contact information, too.

-Remember to include their photos.
+Remember to include photos of these people.

-New hires will really appreciate it as this will help them avoid awkward situations when they mistakenly talk to wrong people :)
+New hires will really appreciate it as this will help them avoid awkward situations when they mistakenly talk to the wrong people :)

-I remember the day when I just joined my current team and received a similar human resource email, I found it really helpful to read the “corporate wiki” with key information on the company, like key events, key goals and statistics, who are the biggest partners and biggest competitors of our team.
+I remember the day when I just joined my current team and received a similar human resource email, I found it really helpful to read the “corporate wiki” with key information on the company, like key events, key goals, and statistics, who are the biggest partners and biggest competitors of our team.

 You may also want to add some information on the courses they will take once they pass the probation period.

-2. Announce a new hire
+2. Announcing a new hire

 No matter how big your office is — inform everyone that a new hire will join your team and let them know when it’s gonna happen.